mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

 After creating and configuring your API credential, you now need to create a channel surface (i.e. message preset) for SMS messages.

 ## Create a channel surface for SMS messages {#message-preset-sms}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_surface_sms_type"
+>title="Define the SMS category"
+>abstract="Select the type of SMS messages that will be sent when using this surface: Marketing for promotional SMS messages, which require user consent, or Transactional for non-commercial SMS messages, that can also be sent to unsubscribed profiles in specific contexts."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/messages/create-sms.html#sms-opt-in-out" text="Opt-out in marketing SMS messages"

 Once your SMS channel has been configured, you need to create a channel surface to be able to send SMS messages from **[!DNL Journey Optimizer]**.